HarryAdney/bcwpc/src/content/minutes/minutes-template.md

 ---
-title: Burton-cum-Walden Parish Council Minutes for Tuesday, DATE author:Richard Nolan
+title: "Burton-cum-Walden Parish Council Minutes for Tuesday, DATE"
+author: "Richard Nolan"
-chairman: Jane Ritchie
+chairman: "Jane Ritchie"
-description: Burton-cum-Walden Parish Council Minutes of the Parish Council meeting held on DAY OF THE WEEK, DATE
+description: "Burton-cum-Walden Parish Council Minutes of the Parish Council meeting held on DAY OF THE WEEK, DATE"
-dated: 'DATE'
+dated: "DATE"
 ---

 A Parish Council meeting was held in the Village Hall, West Burton on Tuesday, DATE